Acting (M.F.A. and Certificate)

 DRAM 223a/b, Speech and Accents II The second year of speech training continues to expand the actor’s range of vocal and imaginative expression away from their own idiolect to expand the actor’s toolbox and deepen sensory relationship to language as applied to heightened dramatic texts.
 In addition, this course supports the linguistic preparation for the Shakespeare Character Workshop.
 In the second term, this course offers an intensive study of accents and dialects to provide multiple opportunities for the experience of character transformation and embodying the work into integrative performances.
 Cynthia Santos DeCure

-DRAM 233b, The Body on Set I This course deepens the training of the energetic body and explores how the body can be a fertile resource for the actor’s work for film and television.
-This approach to psychophysical work helps the actor bring something tangible and felt to set, freeing the mind to manage the often-flurry-like energy of a set and maintain solid footing while shooting.
-We’ll also explore how this physical work can aid in scaling performances for various frames, working through multiple takes, and flourishing despite a typically limited rehearsal process.
+DRAM 233b, The Body as Source II This course continues the work of year one, deepening the training of the energetic body and the connection to imagery and physical impulses while beginning to explore physical scoring.
+The latter half of the semester bridges the training from theater to how the body can be a fertile resource for the actor’s work for film and television.
+This approach to psychophysical work helps the actor bring something tangible and felt to set, freeing the mind to manage the often flurry-like energy of a set and maintain solid footing while shooting.
 Erica Fae

 DRAM 243a/b, Alexander Technique II Tutorials This work develops the actor’s kinesthetic awareness; fosters balance and alignment; coordinates movement; and, through breath work, promotes the connection between mind, voice, and body.
 All these elements are applied during rehearsal and performance.
 Through clarity of intention, the actor can find the organic physical life of the character.
 Bill Connington